brightbrightgreat/guidelines/wordpress/readme.md

 Do not use plugins for custom post types and custom taxonomies, instead code them manually using [`register_post_type()`](https://codex.wordpress.org/Function_Reference/register_post_type)  and [`register_taxonomy()`](https://codex.wordpress.org/Function_Reference/register_taxonomy)

 ## Forms
 Do not use Gravity Forms.
-We prefer [Formidable Forms](https://wordpress.org/plugins/formidable/) for security reasons.
+We prefer [Ninja Forms](https://ninjaforms.com/) for security reasons.

 ### Contact Forms
 1. Copies of submissions should be saved to the database and traversable via `wp-admin`.
 This provides a fallback in the event of email delivery issues.